Teachers weep recalling students killed in Parkland shooting

 “It was scary.
 We didn’t know what to do,” she said.

-Rospierski’s head and hip were grazed by bullets, but he helped students flee down a stairwell after Cruz passed.
+Rospierski’s head and hip were grazed by bullets, but he helped students who had gathered in the alcove outside his classroom flee down a stairwell when Cruz briefly stopped shooting.

-The testimony came a day after jurors saw surveillance video showing victims being gunned down at point-blank range.
-Cruz also killed some of the wounded by firing on them a second time as they lay on the floor.
+Surveillance video played for the jury shows that two wounded students, 18-year-old Meadow Pollack and 14-year-old Cara Loughran, remained behind, lying on the floor.
+Cruz killed them with a second blast.
+He then killed 17-year-old Joaquin Oliver, who was lying wounded in front of a restroom.

+Two students in the fleeing group, 14-year-old Jaime Guttenberg and 15-year-old Peter Wang, were hit just before they reached the stairwell door and potential safety.
+Both died, Wang after Cruz shot him with a second volley.

 When jurors eventually get the case, they will vote 17 times, once for each of the victims, on whether to recommend capital punishment.